-4.3.1 The reference matrix must simulate, as closely as possible, the sample matrix under test.
+- 4.3.1 The reference matrix must simulate, as closely as possible, the sample matrix under testing.
 The reference matrix should not contain the CDDs/CDFs in detectable amounts.
 See Section 12.1 for further guidance.
-USEPA retains the option to supply the contractor with a reference matrix with the expected interferences for a particular project.

-4.3.2 When a reference matrix that simulates the sample matrix under test is not available, reagent water (Section 7.6.1) can be used to simulate water samples; playground sand (Section 7.6.2) or white quartz sand (Section 7.3.2) can be used to simulate soils and corn oil (Section 7.6.3) can be used to simulate tissues.
+USEPA retains the option to supply the Contractor with a reference matrix with the expected interferences for a particular project. - 4.3.2 When a reference matrix that simulates the sample matrix under testing is not available, reagent water (see Section 7.6.1) can be used to simulate water samples; playground sand (see Section 7.6.2) or white guartz sand (see Section 7.3.2) can be used to simulate soils, and corn oil (see Section 7.6.3) can be used to simulate tissues.